A look at the background to the establishment of a state radio service for Ireland.

-Following the War of Independence 1919 to 1921, broadcasting proposals were placed on the desk of James J Walsh the Postmaster General of the Irish Free State, a man under great pressure with few resources at his disposal.
+Following the War of Independence, broadcasting proposals were placed on the desk of James J Walsh the Postmaster General of the Irish Free State, a man under great pressure with few resources at his disposal.

-A debate about broadcasting was therefore not welcome in Walsh's department and as a result, the idea of a commercial, rather than a state radio service, began to emerge.
+A debate about broadcasting was therefore not welcome in James J Walsh's department.
+As a result, the idea of a commercial, rather than a state radio service, began to emerge.

-The Irish writer, Sinn Féin activist and independent parliamentarian Darrell Figgis proposed in the Dáil that a committee be set up to consider the idea of ‘wireless broadcasting’.
-Figgis became a member of the committee which debated on whether the service should be run and controlled directly by the State or operated commercially by a company headed by Andrew Belton.
+The Irish writer, Sinn Féin activist and independent parliamentarian Darrell Figgis proposed in the Dáil that a committee be set up to consider the idea of wireless broadcasting.
+Darrell Figgis became a member of the committee which debated on whether the service should be run and controlled directly by the State or operated commercially by a company headed by Andrew Belton.

-According to writer Richard Pine, the the Postmaster General favoured Belton's private syndicate however Figgis blew the whistle on Belton knowing him to be
+Writer Richard Pine, says the Postmaster General favoured the private syndicate proposal of Andrew Belton.
+However Darrell Figgis blew the whistle on Andrew Belton knowing him to be,

-This ultimately led to his own undoing when it came to light that Figgis had accepted money from Belton for expenses, and Belton probably expected favours in return.
+This ultimately led to his own undoing when it came to light that Darrell Figgis had accepted money from Andrew Belton for expenses, who probably expected favours in return.

 His legacy was an ongoing debate about broadcasting.

-In the end the committee rejected Walsh’s White Paper on Wireless Broadcasting and ensured radio broadcasting was state owned and under state control.
+In the end the committee rejected James J Walsh’s White Paper on wireless broadcasting and ensured radio broadcasting was state owned and under state control.
 On 1 January 1926 the fledgling Irish state launched a national radio station 2RN.